davi5663/Embedded-Controller/README.md

 <b>Changes/Problems/New Functions:</b><br/>
 In the future I want to make a rectangle to be used as a button!
 I could not do it because of I do not have that much knowledge with mbed.
-I did have some troubles and problems, but I managed to fix the them.
+I did have some troubles and problems, but I managed to fix them.
 But in the end I can say that I am really happy and proud of what I created considering, this is the first time for me using mbed and also C++.

 <b>Created by David Szelmeczi <br/>